coinbase/coinbase-pro-trading-toolkit/src/exchanges/README.md

 # Exchanges

 All supported Exchange interfaces will be found in this directory.
-The GTT maintains a standard and unified APi for obtaining and placing trade data, regardless of the exchange that you're connected to.
+The GTT maintains a standard and unified API for obtaining and placing trade data, regardless of the exchange that you're connected to.

 Currently supported exchanges: